ComposeCode/RHEL7-RHCE-course-helper/chapter11/section11-1.md

         IN MX 9 server2.example.com.
 server2 IN A 192.168.0.120
 ```

 All zone database files are maintained by the primary DNS server.

+### The named.conf file

+- The main configuration file for Bind is /etc/named.conf